 The Miss North Ontario Regional Canada Pageant is an annual event featuring young women between the ages of 13 to 24.
 The event was created to help foster personal development in contestants as well as to promote and support charitable organizations and tourism in Northern Ontario.

 Golinowski, daughter of Patsy McKay and Dana Golinowski experienced her childhood in Mattagami First Nation.
 She explained that growing up in her community grounded her in Native traditions and culture.

-She is currently attending her final year of high school at Timmins High and Vocational School with plans of continuing on to post secondary education to pursue a career in either the medical field or in engineering.
-She explained that her older sister Tianna, who has moved on to post secondary education and travelled to Africa, inspired her to set her goals high.
+She is currently attending her final year of high school at Timmins High and Vocational School with plans of continuing on to post-secondary education to pursue a career in either the medical field or in engineering.
+She explained that her older sister Tianna, who has moved on to post-secondary education and traveled to Africa, inspired her to set her goals high.

 Golinowski commented that she has much respect for Mattagami First Nation Elders as she has benefited by their sharing of Native traditions and culture.
 Golinowski was introduced to traditional dance through the annual Mattagami First Nation Pow Wow.
 She started dancing in 2012 through the help and instruction of local Traditional Teacher and Dancer, Dana McKenzie.
 At the 2013 Mattagami First Nation Pow Wow, Golinowski was honoured with the title of Head Youth Dancer.

 “I really enjoy dancing as it is an important way for me to assist in keeping our traditions and cultural past alive,” said Golinowski.

 She also takes part in other traditional activities such as hunting, trapping, and fishing.
 Her boyfriend Devon Naveau is the grandson of Elder Leonard Naveau, a prominent leader and traditional Elder in Mattagami First Nation.